 2. It distributes the work around more of the pedal circle which means using more muscles, allowing any one muscle to be further away from its lactic threshold for any given power, keeping muscle use more efficient.

 3. These changes together have the potential to greatly improve both pedaling efficiency, VO2max and sustainable power.
 Many studies support this approach.

+The power any rider generates is actually the average of all of the instantaneous powers generated around the entire circle.
+If one wants to increase his wattage by 1 watt by "pushing harder" he has to push harder for an average of 10 watts through 10% of the circle (36 degrees).
+Or, one can increase the average wattage 1 watt around the entire circle.
+Which do you think is easier if one has been trained to use the entire circle?
 See the diagrams on the right comparing actual pedaling forces changes seen in a single rider between regular cranks and PowerCranks.
 It is clear the technique changes are relatively small and subtle but these small changes in the direction and magnitude of the applied force results in large changes in the resultant power to the wheel for any given muscular effort.
 Note that when on PowerCranks the negative forces are completely eliminated and the forces across the top and bottom of the stroke are substantially larger over regular cranks.
 With these changes this rider is actually “pushing” less hard to generate the same power despite the fact he is riding at a lower cadence.
 Can there be any doubt that as the rider changes their natural way of pedaling to thismore efficient and powerful technique that performance will improve?

 Why should you, as a coach, care a lot about this now?